robclouth/wavae/README.md

 python make_wrapper.py --name AGAIN_THE_SAME_COOL_NAME
 ```

+If you want to create an incremental wrapper of the model, don't forget to pass the `--use-cached-padding` option.
 It will produce two traced scripts in `runs/COOL_NAME/*.ts`.
 Those scripts can be deployed, used in a libtorch C++ environement, inside a Max/MSP playground that won't be named here, without having to use the source code

 **Using Python**